sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     in the area.

 * Los Angeles
-  * The famous Hollywood Sign and the Walk of Fame are a must see.
+  * The famous Hollywood Sign and the Hollywood Walk of Fame are must-sees.
-  * Some of the nicest beaches are in this area: Venice Beach and the boardwalk, Santa Monica Beach and the pier, and Malibu.
+  * Some of the nicest beaches are in this area: Venice Beach and its boardwalk, Santa Monica Beach and its pier, and Malibu.
   * Griffith Observatory also has a nice view of the Hollywood Sign and a huge telescope you can actually look through!
 Don't miss the live-narrarated planetarium show.
-  * Rodeo St is a high end shopping district, really nicely decorated and an awesome place for people watching and car spotting.
+  * Rodeo St is a super high end shopping district, very nicely decorated and an awesome place for people watching and car spotting.
-  * Larchmont Village is a quaint old-town feeling shopping street, a lot of hipster stores and a nice Farmer's Market.
+  * Larchmont Village is a quaint old-towny shopping street, with a lot of hipster stores and a nice Farmer's Market.

 * Las Vegas
   * Cirque de Soleil shows are a must.